gasparka/thesis/docs/1_intro.rst

 In addition, this work makes an effort to simplify the testing process of hardware systems by providing better simulation interface for unit-testing.

-Basis of Pyha is the Python, a general purpose programming language that is especially well suited for rapid prototyping and modeling.
+Basis of Pyha is Python, a general purpose programming language that is especially well suited for rapid prototyping and modeling.
 Python has also found its place in scientific projects and academia by offering most of what is familiar from MATLAB, free of charge.
 Scientist are already shifting from MATLAB to Python in order to conduct research that is reproducible and accessible by everyone :cite:`matlab_to_python`.